Cock Lane ghost: Legacy

 I have seen Hogarth's print of the Ghost.
 It is a horrid composition of lewd Obscenity & blasphemous prophaneness for which I detest the artist & have lost all esteem for the man.
 The best is, that the worst parts of it have a good chance of not being understood by the people.

 The 19th-century author Charles Dickens—whose childhood nursemaid Mary Weller may have affected him with a fascination for ghosts—made reference to the Cock Lane ghost in several of his books.
 (Note: Slater (1983) theorises that Weller may not have provided Dickens with the ghostly stories that affected his childhood.)
 One of Nicholas Nickleby's main characters and a source of much of the novel's comic relief, Mrs. Nickleby, claims that her great-grandfather "went to school with the Cock-lane Ghost" and that "I know the master of his school was a Dissenter, and that would in a great measure account for the Cock-lane Ghost's behaving in such an improper manner to the clergyman when he grew up."
 Dickens also very briefly mentions the Cock Lane ghost in A Tale of Two Cities and Dombey and Son.

-According to a 1965 source, the site of Parson's lodgings corresponded to the building with the modern address 20 Cock Lane.
-The house was believed to have been built in the late 17th century, and was demolished in 1979.